28th November 2006, Day 253

 'reducing the state's participation in education to a solely regulatory and protective role, whilst the true responsibility of education has been transferred to private and public corporations (public schools being managed by local governments — Municipalidades), thus reducing the participation that students, parents, teachers and non-academic employees had previously enjoyed in their schools.'
 Source: Wikipedia.

-big ask of the students.
+Revoking of the LOCE was the big ask of the students.
 In simple terms the direct action could be seen as a fight for simple educational change or representation in government decision making.
 Among the more progresive and radical elements it was undoubtedly seen as a fight against the government or indeed the beginnings of a class war.

 The ultimate catalyst for this year's unrest was Michelle Bachelet's announcement towards the end of April that the university entrance test (PSU) fee would increase and free student bus travel would be restricted.
 General anger from state students boiled over.
 Outrage, intial demonstrations and school takeovers followed.
 In the subsequent weeks the Coordinating Assembly of Grade School Students (ACES) organised the strikes with the following demands: